FedericoRessi/cv/CV.md

 *Barcelona, Spain · Apr 2007 – Jul 2008*

 - Developed real-time satellite localization systems for emergency beacons (MEOSAR) using C and MySQL.
-- Implemented geolocalization algorithm based on triangulation and frequecy shift of signals from multiple satellites.
+- Implemented a geolocalization algorithm based on triangulation and frequency shift of signals from multiple satellites.

 ### ACOM Grupo Tecnologías — Technical Lead (C++)